Formal Verification

 Verification: Runtime assertions execute during debug builds and can be enabled in production with --features runtime-invariants.

-Fuzz Targets (libFuzzer)
+Fuzz targets (libFuzzer)

 cd fuzz

-cargo +nightly fuzz run transaction_validation
+cargo +nightly fuzz run <target_name>

 MIRI Runtime Checks